 Solar panels are generally self cleaning, but in particularly dry areas or where panel tilt is minimal, dust and other substances such as bird droppings can build up over time and impact on the amount electricity generated by a module.
 Grime and bird poop doesn’t need to cover an entire panel to have an effect.
 This is where cleaning solar panels may have to be done.

-Tips for cleaning solar panel glass
+Tips for cleaning solar panels glass

 For safety reasons, it’s also wise to clean your panels from the ground if possible.
 A good quality soft brush and a squeegee with a plastic blade on one side and a cloth covered sponge on the other coupled with a long extension can make for the perfect tools allowing you to stay on the ground.
 Use a hose with a suitable nozzle to allow the stream of water to reach the panels.